-Connecting the WA21 to Your Wired LAN
+Connecting the WA21G to Your Wired LAN

-Unless you are using the WA21 as a WAP, you need to connect it to your Ethernet or fiber optic network.
-To connect the WA21 to your fiber optic network, you must have a WA21 with the fiber optic option.
-For help, see "Connecting to Your Fiber Optic Network" on page 40.
+Unless you are using the WA21G as a WAP, you need to connect it to your Ethernet or fiber optic network.
+For help connecting the WA21G to your fiber optic network, see "Connecting to Your Fiber Optic Network" on page 38.

-To connect the WA21 to the Ethernet network
+To connect the WA21G to the Ethernet network

-• Attach one end of the Ethernet cable to the 10BaseT/100BaseTx port on the WA21 and attach the other end to your Ethernet network.
+• Attach one end of the Ethernet cable to the 10BaseT/100BaseTx port on the WA21G and attach the other end to your Ethernet network.

-Or, if you are using power over Ethernet, attach one end of the Ethernet cable to the 10BaseT/100BaseTX port on the WA21 and attach the other end to a MobileLAN power bridge, a Cisco power bridge, or another 802.3af-compliant power bridge.
+Or, if you are using power over Ethernet, attach one end of the Ethernet cable to the 10BaseT/100BaseTx port on the WA21G and attach the other end to a MobileLAN power bridge, a Cisco power bridge or another 802.3af-compliant power bridge.

-Connecting the WA21 to Power
+Connecting the WA21G to Power

-The WA21 can be powered using the power over Ethernet (POE) interface.
+The WA21G can be powered using the power over Ethernet (POE) interface.
 The POE interface is compatible with the MobileLAN power bridge, a Cisco power bridge, or another 802.3af-compliant power bridge.
-For help, see "Connecting Power Over Ethernet" on page 44 and the documentation that came with your power bridge.
+For help, see "Connecting Power Over Ethernet" on page 42 and the documentation that came with your power bridge.

-Or, the WA21 with the power port option can be powered from an AC power source.
-You can use a power cord to connect the WA21 directly from the power port to an AC power outlet.
+Or, the WA21G with the power port option can be powered from an AC power source.
+You can use a power cord to connect the WA21G directly from the power port to an AC power outlet.

-Note: When both POE and AC are applied, the WA21 is redundantly powered and will continue to operate if one of the power sources fails.
+Note: When both POE and AC are applied, the WA21G is redundantly powered and will continue to operate if one of the power sources fails.

-To connect the WA21 power port to an AC power source
+To connect the WA21G power port to an AC power source

-• Plug one end of the power cord into the power port on the WA21 and plug the other end into an AC power outlet.
+Plug one end of the power cord into the power port on the WA21G and plug the other end into an AC power outlet.
 The access point boots as soon as you apply power.

-Installing the WA22
+Installing the WA22G

-You can place the WA22 horizontally on a desk or counter.
-The WA22 also ships with a mounting bracket that lets you mount it vertically to a wall.
-Additional mounting options that you can use with the mounting bracket include a cubicle bracket that lets you mount the WA22 on a cubicle wall or in a locking bracket.
+You can place the WA22G horizontally on a desk or counter.
+The WA22G also ships with a mounting bracket that lets you mount it vertically to a wall.
+Additional mounting options that you can use with the mounting bracket include a cubicle bracket that lets you mount the WA22G on a cubicle wall or in a locking bracket.